 - ½ cup white cooking wine

-- In a skillet over medium high heat, melt the button and add the mushrooms and granulated garlic.
-Saute until mushrooms have released their moisture.
+- In a skillet over medium high heat, melt the butter and add the mushrooms and granulated garlic.
+Sauté until mushrooms have released their moisture.

 If you make this recipe, be sure to tag @thatzestlife in your photo!
 I would love to see what you made!